Foley runs the service. FileFlo is the software you run.

-Foley Carrier Services is one of the largest managed-service DOT compliance providers in the US — Foley sells a people-plus-portal bundle that combines C/TPA consortium administration under 49 CFR Part 382, MVR monitoring under §391.25, Clearinghouse queries under §382.701, Driver Qualification File maintenance under §391.51, DataQ challenge service, and on-call Compliance Counselor phone access during a §385.337 safety-rating review.
-FileFlo is a self-serve compliance document platform — AI classifies 600+ document types, tracks expirations, builds the audit binder for §385.337, all at a flat $299/mo regardless of fleet size.
+Foley Carrier Services is one of the largest managed-service DOT compliance providers in the US, a people-plus-portal bundle: C/TPA consortium under 49 CFR Part 382, MVR monitoring, Clearinghouse queries under §382.701, DQ-file maintenance under §391.51, and on-call Compliance Counselors.
+FileFlo is a self-serve compliance document platform (AI classifies 600+ document types, tracks expirations, builds the §385.337 audit binder) at a flat $299/mo regardless of fleet size.
 Here is an honest side-by-side.

-I hear this question almost every week from small-mid fleet owners running 10-100 trucks: "We've been with Foley for years — full-service compliance, Compliance Counselor on-call, consortium membership.
+I hear this question almost every week from small-mid fleet owners running 10-100 trucks: "We've been with Foley for years: full-service compliance, Compliance Counselor on-call, consortium membership.
 Foley costs us $40K-$60K a year.
 Is there a software alternative?"
-Foley Carrier Services is one of the largest managed-service DOT compliance providers in US commercial trucking — Foley sells a people-plus-portal bundle that competes with JJ Keller's compliance-services arm, DOT Compliance Group, SambaSafety, and Compliance Resources Inc as the outsourced compliance team for small-mid fleets that don't have a full-time safety director.
-FileFlo is a different model — a self-serve compliance document platform a fleet's existing safety manager or owner-operator runs in-house — and the two products are not direct competitors, they're different operating models for the same underlying regulatory burden under 49 CFR Part 391, 49 CFR Part 382, and 49 CFR Part 395.
-The regs require document evidence the carrier maintains independently of any service provider — and the carrier-side evidence binder is what FileFlo holds.
-The vehicle inspection and maintenance file under 49 CFR Part 396, the safety-rating compliance review under 49 CFR §385.337, and the civil-penalty exposure under 49 U.S.C. § 521 all map onto document evidence the fleet must hold — Foley holds it for you at premium per-driver cost; FileFlo gives you the AI software to hold it yourself at flat rate.
+Foley Carrier Services is one of the largest managed-service DOT compliance providers in US commercial trucking, a people-plus-portal bundle that competes with JJ Keller's compliance-services arm, DOT Compliance Group, SambaSafety, and Compliance Resources Inc as the outsourced compliance team for small-mid fleets that don't have a full-time safety director.
+FileFlo is a different model (a self-serve compliance document platform a fleet's existing safety manager or owner-operator runs in-house), and the two products are not direct competitors, they're different operating models for the same underlying regulatory burden under 49 CFR Part 391, 49 CFR Part 382, and 49 CFR Part 395.
+The regs require document evidence the carrier maintains independently of any service provider, and the carrier-side evidence binder is what FileFlo holds.
+The vehicle inspection and maintenance file under 49 CFR Part 396, the safety-rating compliance review under 49 CFR §385.337, and the civil-penalty exposure under 49 U.S.C. § 521 all map onto document evidence the fleet must hold: Foley holds it for you at premium per-driver cost; FileFlo gives you the AI software to hold it yourself at flat rate.

 - Small-mid fleets (5-200 trucks) with an existing safety manager